rochellev/ToDoList.Solution/Notes.md

 # Migrations Section

+* CategoryItem model
+  * class to hold info about the relationship between Category and Item
+  * Entity use this to create Join TAble

 * Each DbSet in context class becomes a table (entity does this)

 * design time -- need database before run time